ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dl>
 <dt><code>--name <em>NAME</em></code></dt>
-<dd>The name for the cluster.
-This value is required.
+<dd>Required: The name for the cluster.
 The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 The cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
 To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.
 </dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
-<dd>Select a zone to deploy the initial cluster worker pool in.
+<dd>Required: Select a zone to deploy the initial cluster worker pool in.
 If you create the cluster in a multizone metro, you can add a zone to the worker pool later.
-This value is required.
 To list available VPC zones, run `ibmcloud oc zone ls --provider vpc-gen2`.</p>

 <p class="note">When you select a zone that is located outside your country, keep in mind that you might require legal authorization before data can be physically stored in a foreign country.</p>
 </dd>

 <dt><code>--vpc-id <em>VPC_ID</em></code></dt>
-<dd>The ID of the VPC in which to create the cluster and worker nodes.
-This value is required.
+<dd>Required: The ID of the VPC in which to create the cluster and worker nodes.
 To list available IDs, run `ibmcloud oc vpcs`.</dd>

 <dt><code>--subnet-id <em>VPC_SUBNET_ID</em></code></dt>
-<dd>The VPC subnet to assign the cluster.
-This value is required.
+<dd>Required: The VPC subnet to assign the cluster.
 To list available VPC subnets, run `ibmcloud oc subnets --provider vpc-gen2`.</dd>

 <dt><code>--version 4.3_openshift</code></dt>
 <dd>VPC Gen 2 clusters are supported for {{site.data.keyword.openshiftshort}} version 4 only.</dd>